Quick answer

 Quick checks

-- Connection check: Ensure the battery is seated properly in the charger and that the contacts are clean and free of debris.
+- Connection check: Make sure the pack is fully seated and that the charger's rails and the pack's terminals are clean and debris-free.

 Step-by-step fix

-- Remove the battery: Always start by disconnecting the battery from the charger to ensure safety during inspection.
+- Remove the battery: Pull the pack from the charger before inspecting anything.

-- Inspect the battery terminals: Look for dirt or corrosion on the battery terminals.
-Clean them gently with a soft cloth to ensure a good connection.
+- Inspect the terminals: Look for dust, grit, or light corrosion on the pack's contacts and the charger's rails.
+Wipe gently with a dry cloth.

 If you need a replacement battery, consider the following: